On the number of cliques in graphs with a forbidden subdivision or immersion: Counting cliques in graphs with no -subdivision

 \section{Counting cliques in graphs with no $K_t$-subdivision}

 In this section we prove Theorem \ref{main2}.
-The proof has similarities with that of Theorem \ref{immerse}, but is more involved and has several additional ideas.
+It has some similarities to the proof of Theorem \ref{immerse}, but is substantially more involved and uses several additional ideas.
+We apply the peeling process to reduce the problem of bounding the number of cliques in any graph on $n$ vertices without a $K_t$-subdivision to bounding the number of cliques in a graph without a $K_t$-subdivision that is \emph{very dense}, meaning that the minimum degree is $n-o(n)$.
+More precisely, the main factor in $t$ in the bound comes from the cliques in a very dense induced subgraph, and a lower order factor comes from the other vertices.

+We determine some relevant graph parameters to bound the size of the largest clique subdivision in a very dense graph.
+We then find a recursive bound on the number of cliques involving these graph parameters, and analyze this recursive bound to get the desired bound for very dense graphs.

 The proof is organized in the following way.
-In Subsection \ref{count2}, we show that the order of the largest clique subdivision in a dense\footnote{Here our definition of dense is much stronger than is often used in literature.
-Dense here means for a graph on $n$ vertices the minimum degree is $n-o(n)$.} graph on $n$ vertices can be approximated in terms of other graph parameters.
-Then, in Subsection \ref{rec2}, we give a recursive bound for the number of cliques in a dense graph related to these parameters.
+In Subsection \ref{count2}, we show that the order of the largest clique subdivision in a very dense graph on $n$ vertices can be approximated in terms of other graph parameters.
+Then, in Subsection \ref{rec2}, we use these parameters to give a recursive bound for the number of cliques in a very dense graph.
 Finally, in Subsection \ref{fin2}, we combine the peeling process described in Section \ref{immersesec} and the recursive bound we found in Subsection \ref{rec2} to prove a bound in the number of cliques in any graph without a $K_t$-subdivision.